SRA-VJTI/Pixels_Seminar/5_assignments/README.md

 # PIXELS Assignment Submissions

-**PIXELS Seminar** is a initiative taken by **SRA (Society of Robotics & Automation) VJTI**, which provides platform for begginers to explore new domains like Image processing, Computer Vision.
+**PIXELS Seminar** is a initiative taken by **Society of Robotics & Automation (SRA) VJTI**, which provides platform for begginers to explore new domains like Image processing, Computer Vision.
 We encourage students to learn new technologies, bring in innovative project ideas and get hands-on experience on different domains.

 The file contains the **Instructions** for submission of **Assignments** assigned to you in **PIXELS Seminar**.